 Consumer Information About Concrete Swimming Pools

 You don’t see many gunite pools in the UK, but there are plenty in Spain.
-We had one in the villa we rented in Javea on a recent break, you can see it here: www.javea.rentals.
+We had one in the villa we rented in Javea on a recent break, you can see it here: www.javea.rentals, it is in the old town area of Javea.
 We found out gunite swimming pools are far more versatile than vinyl lined pools but require extensive care and maintenance for owners.

 A gunite pool can come in every shape and size.
 These swimming pools are lined with concrete or tile rather than vinyl and because of this, are far more customizable.
 Although expensive, many consumers opt for gunite pools due to their beauty and durability.
 Maintenance and cleaning, however, differ considerably and are factors to consider when choosing the right gunite pool to install.